HAVE YOU PURCHASED YOUR BLACK-EYED PEAS YET?

 Pork and Fat: Think “high on the hog” and “fat of the land” and you’ll get the connection.
 Often, in the American South, a ham hock or ham bone is thrown in to simmer with the beans, greens, or both.
 Vegetarians and non-pork eating populations spin off with other fat foods: butter or ghee, olive oil, coconut fat, or fried foods in general.

 Fish: Because they swim only one way, forward, not backward.
 Though it has been decades since I have eaten fish, I must say I find this a beautiful symbol, rich in psychological and spiritual truth.

 Sweet foods: at the Jewish New Year, honeyed foods usher in a sweet year: usually there’s honey cake, and/or apple slices dipped in honey.
 In Spain, eating one grape per chime of the clock at midnight on New Years Eve does likewise.
 In parts of Italy, a round almond-filled snake-shaped cake is eaten, promising a sweet year, and one in which the less desirable parts of the past may be sloughed off as the snake sheds its skin (this pastry might be particularly appropriate at the changing of the guard between 2017 and 2018).

 Round foods: Beans, the citruses, cornbread baked in a skillet, and many of the traditionally lucky sweets are round.
-Which brings us to what may be the most powerful symbol of all: like the circular wedding ring, roundness speaks of eternity, of the cycle of life, and how what goes around comes around.
+Which brings us to what may be (along with the forward-going, be-here-now fish) the most powerful symbol of all: like the circular wedding ring, roundness speaks of eternity, of the cycle of life, and how what goes around comes around.